Tycro-Games/tycro-games.github.io/_posts/2023-11-03-how-to-make-a-scrolling-tile-map-without-an-engine-in-c++.md

 ![again inside of a file](tiledFile2.png)
 _You could also just let someone who knows how to do levels..., just a thought._

-Finally, We *just* need to parse the CSV into our array, now that task may take some time, feel free to try it, but I just happen to have a basic CSV parser from my project, link [here](https://github.com/Tycro-Games/BlockA-Pitfall/blob/3de2bd3511af3642d20dcbc5835f264125db8c4a/Scripts/Map/Tilemap.cpp#L141C1-L173C2).
+Finally, we *just* need to parse the CSV into our array, now that task may take some time, feel free to try it, but I just happen to have a basic CSV parser from my project, link [here](https://github.com/Tycro-Games/BlockA-Pitfall/blob/3de2bd3511af3642d20dcbc5835f264125db8c4a/Scripts/Map/Tilemap.cpp#L141C1-L173C2).
 Keep in mind it only works for one layer, but I am sure you can modify it to support multiple layers.

 ![code for parsing](codeCSV.png)
 _sorry for the C style strings, one of the requirements for the project was to not use strings from C++_